 On our LSAT Forum, we had students asking questions from books without realizing they had an edition that was, effectively, ancient.
 It was depressing for me to have to tell them that I had added hundreds of pages of material to the book.
 Often, these pages included improvements to the very explanations they were asking about.
 Students were none too happy about it, too.
 They hadn’t realized they were buying an old book!
 It was clear that our lack of identification of the current edition on the book covers was making things more difficult for everyone.
 It hurt some students, too.
 It’s not that things in the older editions were incorrect, it’s that so much had been added and there was so much new material.

 As an example, check out this question from our LSAT Forum.
 They ask about the differences between the 2008 and 2013 versions of our book.
 In my answer, I have to break the news to them that the old edition they purchased is out of date and that the newer editions now contain the answer to the exact question they are asking about.
 Side note, I very carefully track the questions people ask about the books and with each reprint, I add information that helps address the questions.
 In this way, the books evolve to make sure the most commonly-asked questions are continually addressed.
 It really helps students using newer books since they don’t have to stop and wonder about certain questions.

-Once we added the cover medallions for the years in 2013, the problem was eliminated, and thankfully, the really old versions more or less went out of circulation.
-However, in its place a different problem arose, namely from students who had acquired editions from a year or two ago who were wondering if they needed to buy the most recent edition.
-We try to be as specific as possible, and while we generally prefer that students use the newest editions since they are the most up-to-date and current, we are aware that the books are expensive and so we don’t want to just make a blanket recommendation when an edition from a year or two ago might work just fine.
+By adding the cover medallions in 2013, the problem was eliminated.
+Thankfully, the really old versions have, more or less, gone out of circulation.
+However, in its place arose a new problem.
+Namely, students who purchase an edition and a year or two later wonder if they need to buy the newer editions.
+We try to be as specific as possible, and while we generally prefer students use the newest editions, we’re aware that the books are expensive.
+We don’t want to just make a blanket recommendation when an edition from a year or two ago might work just fine.